Topical vitamin C serum is also great for your skin. Read on to find out why, plus learn about some of the best serums you can buy.

 You can also check out the other ingredients, especially if you’re looking to help several skin concerns at once.
 For example, hyaluronic acid or glycerin are good additions for dry skin, while AHAs can help slough off dead skin.
 Some products may also be formulated with retinol to help eliminate the appearance of wrinkles.

 Many products are made with 10 to 20 percent vitamin C, and that’s usually potent enough.
-Older studies show that maximum absorption is achieved at 20 percent.

 In general, it’s best to cleanse and tone before applying your vitamin C serum.
 Then follow with a moisturizer.